-All courses are held in a woodland setting of hazel coppice, twisted moss covered oaks and silver birch and are spent entirely outdoors however there are plenty of covered areas within the woods to enable lessons to carry on regardless of weather conditions.
-You will spend your nights under canvas or in a shelter you have made from the woodlands around you.
+Additionally, we regularly organise corporate team building events, team training, private courses for individuals or groups and even stag, hen and birthday parties in the woods.
+All courses are spent entirely outdoors however there are plenty of covered areas within the woods to enable lessons to carry on regardless of weather conditions.
+You will spend your nights under canvas or in a shelter you have made from the woodlands around you, warmed by a crackling campfire.
 Close neighbours will be Roe and Muntjac deer, foxes, badgers and buzzards.

-Sessions will start with a general overview of the subject followed by a demonstration culminating with plenty of ‘hands on’ time to put the new skills into practice.
+On arrival, you will be thoroughly briefed on safety, wilderness hygiene, protection of the local woodland environment and there will always be a wilderness remote response first aider on hand.
+Teaching sessions will start with a general overview of the subject followed by a demonstration culminating with plenty of ‘hands on’ time to put the new skills into practice.
 Questions are welcome at any point and we strive to provide a ratio of one instructor to five students on all courses.
-You do not have to turn up looking as if you have coated yourselves with glue and run through Millets and we won’t expect anyone to wear animal skins either.
-The kit you need to bring is minimal.
+All specialist tools will be provided and the personal kit you need to bring is minimal (there is no requirement to turn up looking as if you have coated yourselves with glue and run through an outdoor shop and we won’t expect anyone to wear animal skins either).

-All cooking takes place over open fires with us providing the ingredients for all your meals along with a multitude of useful tips for cooking them over a campfire.
-Following the theme on all of our courses of ‘any fool can be uncomfortable’ we positively discourage the eating of bland food and make use of seasonal wild herbs and campfire cooking techniques (any fool can eat boring meals).
+Following our adopted theme of ‘any fool can be uncomfortable’ we positively discourage the eating of bland food and make use of seasonal wild herbs and ambitious campfire cooking techniques on our bushcraft and survival courses (any fool can eat boring meals).
 Wild game choices will include rabbit, pheasant, pigeon, trout, salmon and on certain courses, wild venison.
 Also, vegetarian and most other food preferences can be catered for if we know well in advance.